 for a first-time, full-time undergraduate student to attend the university and

-an estimate of financial aid that the student may be eligible to receive from
+an estimate of financial aid the student may be eligible to receive from

-This page includes what you'll need to know if you need or want to withdraw
+This page includes what you'll need to know about withdrawing

 from the university.